awesomio/Draw-It-Now-AI-Draw-Quick-App-privacy-policy/README.md

 I do not collect any personal data and do not share your information with anyone.

-**Information Collection and Use**

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
-The information that I request will be retained on your device and is not collected by me in any way.

 **Links to Other Sites**

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.